-Physician On-Scene
+Physician On-Scene (NCCEP Disposition-7)

-- \ To establish guidelines for medical control when a physician is present on scene - > To ensure the patient receives the maximum benefit from EMS - To minimize liability of the EMS system and the on-scene physician - \ The Mecklenburg EMS Agency Medical Director is primarily responsible for overall patient care in the field - \ For individual cases, the on-line medical control physician takes partial responsibility - \ Occasionally, a physician will be present on the scene of a call - > This circumstance may cause confusion, uneasiness, and medicolegal considerations - Two situations are potentially possible in this setting - The physician who knows the patient and has formally established a doctorpatient relationship - The physician who does not know the patient - Each case presents different physician responsibilities
+- \ To establish guidelines for medical control when a physician is present on scene - \ To ensure the patient receives the maximum benefit from EMS - \ To minimize liability of the EMS system and the on-scene physician - \ The Mecklenburg EMS Agency Medical Director is primarily responsible for overall patient care in the field - \ For individual cases, the on-line medical control physician takes partial responsibility - \ Occasionally, a physician will be present on the scene of a call - This may cause confusion, uneasiness, and medico legal considerations - > Two situations are potentially possible in this setting - The physician who knows the patient and has formally established a doctorpatient relationship - The physician who does not know the patient - Each case presents different physician responsibilities

-Management - Physician WITH established physician-patient relationship
+Physician WITH an established physician-patient relationship

 - 1. Interfacility transfer, physician private office/clinic, urgent care center - 2.
 MEDIC personnel will assess and manage the patient upon arrival to scene - 3.
 MEDIC personnel may follow physician's orders as long as the crew is comfortable with treatment plan and the crew does not violate standing written protocols or violate the crew members' scope of practice - A. If crew is uncomfortable with any of the on-scene physician's recommendations the medical control physician should be contacted for verification of orders and/or direct physician to physician contact - B. If orders deviate from standard written protocols the on-scene physician must agree to accompany the patient in the ambulance to the destination facility - 4.
-Crew will confer with patient and physician together to determine/confirm patient destination prior to departing the hospital, private office/clinic, or urgent care - A. Crew will confer with patient and physician together to determine/confirm patient destination prior to departing hospital, ED, private office, urgent care, or clinic - B. If the patient changes their destination decision after departing the hospital/office/clinic/urgent care contact must be made with the facility immediately to discuss the patient's requested change of destination - C. If accepted by the referring staff, the original destination facility (if previously made aware of and expecting the patient), must also be notified of the patient's requested change - D. If patient condition changes while enroute such that it necessitates a change in destination, this also must be immediately communicated (e.g. patient develops ST-segment elevation in route necessitating diversion to a PCI capable hospital) - 5.
-Medic personnel will refrain from persuading a patient's destination decision - 6.
-Physician giving orders must sign the PCR or appropriate Physician Order Sheet
+Crew will confer with patient and physician together to determine/confirm patient destination prior to departing the hospital, private office/clinic, or urgent care - A. If the patient requests a change to their destination decision after departing the hospital/office/clinic/urgent care, contact must be made with the facility immediately to discuss the patient's requested change of destination - B. If accepted by the referring staff, the original destination facility (if previously made aware of and expecting the patient), must also be notified of the patient's requested change - C. If patient condition changes while enroute such that it necessitates a change in destination, this also must be immediately communicated (e.g. patient develops ST-segment elevation in route necessitating diversion to a PCI capable hospital) - 5.
+Medic personnel will refrain from persuading a patient's destination decision - Physician giving orders must sign the PCR or appropriate Physician Order Sheet